Gifts for Caregivers

 With the holidays quickly approaching, I have been asked by clients and family members alike about the best gifts for caregivers.
 After some reflection about all the things caregivers do for their clients, I’ve come up with some great options.

 There is no amount of money that will ever fully recognize the amount of stress, love, and care that any family or professional caregiver goes through each and every day.
-However, here are a few ideas that may help the caregivers in your life feel recognized, appreciated and pampered.
+However, here are a few ideas that may help the caregivers in your life feel recognized, appreciated, and pampered.

-- Massage, Manicure, and/or Pedicure gift certificates
+- Massage, manicure, or pedicure gift certificates

-- Gift certificate to a nice restaurant
+- Gift cards to a nice restaurant

 - Movie tickets